Privacy Policy

 4. Further details on credit searches, scoring and crime prevention

-We may also add to your or, if applicable, your business’, record with the credit reference agencies details of your agreement with us, any payments you make under it and any default or failure to keep to its terms.
+We may also add to your or your business’ credit record with details of your agreement with us, and any payments, default, or breach of terms in relation to the agreement.
 These records will remain on the credit reference agencies’ files for 5 years.
 This 5-year period generally runs from the date of final repayment/closure of the loan in question.
-These credit reference agencies may create, or add to, their own record about you, or, if applicable, your business, details of our search and your application.
-This and other information about you or, if applicable, your business and those with whom you are linked financially may be used to make credit decisions about you or your business.
+These credit reference agencies may create or add to their own record about you or your business with details of our search and your application.
+This and other information about you or your business and those with whom you are linked financially may be used to make credit decisions about you or your business.
 Where personal data is shared with the Central Credit Register, the Central Credit Register will also share it with the Central Statistics Office (excluding PPSN, Eircode and contact numbers).
 For more information please see the Central Credit Register frequently asked questions here.

 Please note that where your credit search was performed before October 2021, we may hold historical information about you that we obtained from the Irish Credit Bureau.